elastic/elastic-package/README.md

 Individual user profiles appear in ~/.elastic-package/stack, and contain all the config files needed by the "stack" subcommand.
 Once a new profile is created, it can be specified with the -p flag, or the ELASTIC_PACKAGE_PROFILE environment variable.
-User profiles are not overwritten on upgrade of elastic-stack, and can be freely modified to allow for different stack configs.
+User profiles can be configured with a "config.yml" file in the profile directory.

 ### `elastic-package profiles create`